 Styled lists - Allows you to add styled bullet-point lists inside your content.
 Check out some of the examples below.

-Testimonial - Another one of my favourite elements, perfect for landing pages and creating a client testimonial page on your site.
+Testimonial - Another one of my favorite design elements, perfect for landing pages and creating a client testimonial page on your site.

-Call To Action – Adding call-to-actions is a great way to engage with your audience on your sales pages and other landing pages.
+Call to action - Adding call-to-action is a great way to engage with your audience on your sales pages and other landing pages.

-Guarantee Box – No sales page is complete without a money-back guarantee box right?
+Guarantee box - No sales page is complete without a money-back guarantee box, right?
 And again there are 5 styles to choose from in the Content Builder multi-styled elements.
 Here's a sample.

 Here's a list of the advanced elements inside the Content Builder plugin.
 You'll really love these ones.

-Pricing table - Allows you to insert a fully customisable pricing table, perfect for those sales landing pages.
+Pricing table - Allows you to insert a fully customizable pricing table, perfect for those sales landing pages.

 Tabbed content - Allows you to create tabs with specific content inside each tab.
-Can you imagine trying to code something like that up using the normal WordPress editor?
+Can you imagine trying to code something like this up using the normal WordPress editor?

 Feature grid - The Content Builder provides you with up to 4-columns layout feature grids.
 These are particularly useful for highlighting key features of your products on sales pages, or services on your website's homepage like I have used below.